balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 But we have one implementation of ingress-controller which is maintained by kubernetes itself which is nginx-ingress-controller

-## 2.To deploy nginx-ingress-controller in minikube:
+## 2.To deploy nginx-ingress-controller in minikube.
 ```
 ubuntu@balasenapathi:~$ minikube addons enable ingress -p ingress-cluster
 ❗  Executing "docker container inspect ingress-cluster --format={{.State.Status}}" took an unusually long time: 4.571829003s